 Now there are two types of temptations that we can go through in our lives.
 The first set of temptations that we go through as Christians is what I called unholy temptations.
 These are temptations which come from within us and we must learn to submit to the Lord.
 If we fail to submit these inner temptations to the Father and not resist the devil, the struggles that we wrestle with secretly can lead us into sin.
-The writer in the book of James reminds us in James 1:13-14 that “no man should say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed”.
+The writer of the book of James reminds us in James 1:13-14 that “no man should say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed”.
 However, the more we press into the presence of the Lord and we soak in His presence it will bring us to a place us being depended upon Him.
 The word of the Lord declares that in Malachi 3:2-3 that the Lord is “a refiner’s fire, and like fullers’ soap: And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness”.
-Your faith will be tested as you allow Him to remove the impurities from your character so that you can become more Christ like.
+Your faith will be tested as you allow Him to remove the impurities from your character so that you can become more Christ-like.

 Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy (1 Peter 4:12-13).